 A DUI or OWI charge in Wisconsin or Minnesota can carry serious repercussions for your livelihood, would you be able to work without a license and pay the costly fines?
 The process for charging an individual with a DWI/DUI can be complex and there are many specific procedural processes that must be followed and observed by law enforcement in Wisconsin and Minnesota DUI or DWI cases.
-It is important to have a Minnesota or Wisconsin DUI/OWI attorney on your side who has a deep experience in analyzing DUI and DWI cases in careful detail to seek out failures to follow procedure that could get your case dismissed, or charges reduced.
+It is important to have a Minnesota or Wisconsin DUI/OWI attorney on your side who has deep experience in analyzing DUI and DWI cases in careful detail to seek out failures to follow a procedure that could get your case dismissed, or charges reduced.

 Most Common Wisconsin OWI Charges

-- 1st offense – Often carries no jail time, can lead to $300 in fines and a 6 to 9 month license suspension.
+- 1st offense – Often carries no jail time, can lead to $300 in fines and a 6 to 9-month license suspension.

-- 2nd offense – Includes a 5 day minimum and a 6 month maximum of jail time and up to $1100 in fines, with a 12-18 month suspension.
+- 2nd offense – Includes a 5-day minimum and a 6 month maximum of jail time and up to $1100 in fines, with a 12-18 month suspension.

-- 3rd offense – Can lead to up to 1 year in jail, a 2 to 3 year license suspension and up to $2000 in fines.
+- 3rd offense – Can lead to up to 1 year in jail, a 2 to 3-year license suspension and up to $2000 in fines.